mi804/Nexus-Gen/README.md

 </div>

 ## News
 - **July 11, 2025**: **[Nexus-Gen V2](https://www.modelscope.cn/models/DiffSynth-Studio/Nexus-GenV2) is released**.
-[Technical report](http://arxiv.org/abs/2504.21356) has been updated.
+Please refer to [Technical report](http://arxiv.org/abs/2504.21356) for more details.
 Compared to the previous version, the model is opitimized from the following aspects:
   - Better image understanding capbility (**45.7 on [MMMU](https://github.com/MMMU-Benchmark/MMMU)**) through optimization on training schedules.
   - Better image generation (**0.81 on [GenEval](https://github.com/djghosh13/geneval.git)**) robustness through training with long-short caption.
   - Better reconstruction in image editing tasks.
 We have proposed a better editing decoder for Nexus-Gen.